Material Inkjet Compiler#

 2. Choose voxel_size#

 voxel_size is a Vec3 of voxel edge lengths in millimeters (same unit convention as the rest of OpenVCAD).
-Resolution in each axis scales with bounding box extent ÷ voxel size.
-Finer voxels increase memory and file count.
+Resolution in each axis scales with bounding box extent / voxel size.
+Finer voxels increase memory use, file count, and compile time.

-For inkjet workflows, voxel_size is often set to match your printer’s native voxel or slice resolution (or an integer fraction of it) so the stack aligns with what the machine or RIP expects.
+For inkjet workflows, voxel_size is often set to match your printer’s native voxel or slice resolution (or an integer fraction of it) so the stack aligns with what the machine or downstream printer software expects.
+The runnable example below uses pv.Vec3(0.0423, 0.0846, 0.027), matching the J750-style pitch discussed above.

 3. Run the compiler#